uchile-robotics/uchile_vision/README.md

 In the same file we can choose between setting `self.device` to either `"cpu"` or `"cuda"`.
 As you can already be thinking, this variable sets the GPU with cuda or CPU functionality of the neural network.

 Last but not least, when creating the `Yolov5()` whe can set the `weights` variable that we desire.
 From default, the neural network uses `ycb_v8.pt` weights that where trained in Gazebo using YCB dataset.
-In this same package exist another weight file called `yolov5_jp.pt`.
+In this same package exists another weight file called `yolov5_jp.pt`.
 This weights are the default weights of Yolo v5 neural network, which where trained with COCO dataset.

 # Solving common issues
 When using `yolov5_jp.pt` we can get an error where a so called SiLU function does not exist.
 For solving it open a terminal and execute the following commands: